GoogleChrome/web-vitals/README.md

    * NOTE: This may be be less than the total count of scripts in the Long
    * Animation Frames as some scripts may occur before the interaction.
    */
-  numIntersectingScripts?: number;
+  numIntersectingScripts: number;
   /**
    * The number of Long Animation Frames intersecting the INP interaction.
    */
-  numLongAnimationFrames?: number;
+  numLongAnimationFrames: number;
   /**
    * Summary details about the slowest Long Animation Frame script that
    * intersects the INP interaction.
    */
-  slowestScript?: slowestScriptSummary;
+  slowestScript?: SlowestScriptSummary;
   /**
    * The total blocking durations in each sub-part by invoker for scripts that
    * intersect the INP interaction.